English curriculum

 Lectures and symposiums

-Speaker and moderator at congresses, corporate symposiums, annual meetings of business clubs and meetings of societies of fiends of museums.
+Organizer, Speaker and Moderator at congresses, corporate symposiums, annual meetings of business clubs and meetings of societies of fiends of museums.
 Subjects: the art market; art collecting; patronage; financing of art.

 Assignments for Stedelijk Museum Amsterdam, Cercle Caulois in Brussel, King Badouin Foundation in Brussels, Stichting Promotors Van Abbe Museum, VNO-NCW, Tefaf international art fair, Merrill Lynch private banking, Goldman Sachs international, Rabobank Nederland, ING Private Banking, Theodoor Gilissen Bankiers, Sponsoren Singer Museum, Teylers Museum, Museum Beelden aan Zee, Frisia Museum (now Scheringa Museum), Rijksmuseum Twenthe, Aboriginal Art Museum, University of Amsterdam, University of Leiden, Amsterdan Congress Organisation etc.